 \subsection{Construction of a M-OU process}

-In this section, we provide a constructive example of the M-OU process $\XX(\ss)=\sum_{j=1}^k\XX^{(j)}(s_j)$ based on the following goals: \begin{enumerate} \item Allow for {\it independence} among one-dimensional marginals evolving on different time scales $\Rightarrow$ we build on Corollary~\ref{cor:indep}; \item Ensure {\it parsimony} in the number of parameters $\Rightarrow$ we carefully select an appropriate family of additive subordinators; \item Maintain analytical {\it tractability} and accommodate {\it time-inhomogeneity} $\Rightarrow$ we adopt a dependence structure that is kept as simple as possible. \end{enumerate}
+In this section, we provide a constructive example of a linear transformation of the additive subordinated MP-OU process $\YY(t;k)$ based on the following goals: \begin{enumerate} \item Allow for {\it independence} among one-dimensional marginals evolving on different time scales $\Rightarrow$ we build on Corollary~\ref{cor:indep}; \item Ensure {\it parsimony} in the number of parameters $\Rightarrow$ we carefully select an appropriate family of additive subordinators; \item Maintain analytical {\it tractability} and accommodate {\it time-inhomogeneity} $\Rightarrow$ we adopt a dependence structure that is kept as simple as possible. \end{enumerate}

-Let us define $\XX(\ss)$ a $(d+1)$-parameter process on $\RR^d$ as follows:
+Let us define a $(d+1)$-parameter process $\XX(\ss)$ on $\RR^d$ as follows: